Dr. Spyros E. Zographos

 ''ARCADE: Advancement of Research Capability for the Development of New Functional Compounds'' FP7-REGPOT-2009-1, (GA-245866), (01/12/2009-30/5/2013); Coordinator Dr. B. Steele, IBMCB/ NHRF.

 Budget Total/for SBCG/ for PI : 2,000,000/215,000 €/115,000 € Role: SBCG Principal Investigator.

 ENAROMaTIC consortium which aims to reduce malaria transmission rates consists of ten institutions from 7 EU countries, 1 from USA and 1 from Nigeria.
 The current list of Dr. Zographos' collaborators also includes research teams from Japan and China.

 Other scientific activities

-He is a Member of Greek Chemists' Association, Hellenic Society of Biochemistry and Molecular Biology, Treasurer of the Board of the Hellenic Crystallographic Association and permanent board member of the ''Nikos Oikonomakos award'' for structural biology.
+He is a Member of Greek Chemists' Association, Hellenic Society of Biochemistry and Molecular Biology, American Society of Molecular Biology and Biochemistry, Treasurer of the Board of the Hellenic Crystallographic Association and permanent board member of the ''Nikos Oikonomakos award'' for structural biology.